There’s a saying in Hawaii: there’s a cost to paradise.

 Hawaii is a year-round destination, and that’s good news for budget travelers.
 You can find deals on airfare and accommodations during the slower shoulder months — September and October, January and February, April and May — avoiding peak travel times like summer, winter and spring break.

 Why fly all the way to Hawaii and stay on one island?
 If you’re set on seeing more than one island on your vacation, you should take advantage of cheaper options on interisland airfares.

-Southwest Airlines, which entered the interisland market in April 2019, offers Wanna Get Away rates— sometimes as low as $39 one way — with no-frills service and no assigned seating.
-Mokulele Airlines operates Cessna 208EX Grand Caravans that seat up to nine passengers and flies into smaller airports, offering round-trip fares for less than $200 per person.
+Southwest Airlines offers one-way rates that are sometimes as low as $39 with no-frills service and no assigned seating.
+Mokulele Airlines operates Cessna 208EX Grand Caravans that seat up to nine passengers and fly into smaller airports, offering round-trip fares for less than $200 per person.

 Planning tip: If you’re on Maui and want to visit Lanaʻi, you can book a ride on the Expeditions Maui-Lanaʻi Passenger Ferry.
 Tickets start at $30 one way and take about an hour.
 Bonus: if you’re traveling between islands from January to April, you may see humpback whales along the way.

-Island-hopping can be pricey — you’re paying for additional airfare and accommodations, and if you’re not on Oʻahu, you’ll likely have to rent a car, the price of which fluctuates with demand.
+Island-hopping can be pricey — you’re paying for additional airfares and accommodations, and if you’re not on Oʻahu, you’ll likely have to rent a car, the price of which fluctuates with demand.